-SUMMARY OF MANAGEMENT RESPONSE: INDEPENDENT AUDITOR RESPONSE: Management agrees with the recommendation.
-TAP International commends District The District Counsel reported that efforts to develop an administrative policy to address non-disclosure agreement are underway with an expected completion date of April 2021 or earlier.
-Counsel initiation of activities to address this recommendation.
+SUMMARY OF MANAGEMENT RESPONSE: Management agrees with the recommendation.

+The District Counsel reported that efforts to develop an administrative policy to address non-disclosure agreement are underway with an expected completion date of April 2021 or earlier.

 Target Implementation: July 1, 2021.